This post may contain affiliate links.

 - Eggs: It’s best if the eggs are at room temperature so they blend smoothly into the sauce.

-- Parmesan Cheese: This sauce is made with Kefalotyri cheese
+- Parmesan Cheese: This sauce is traditionally made with Kefalotyri cheese.
+However, if that’s not available, parmesan would work just fine.

 How to Make Eggplant Moussaka